Jump To

 HS Code and HTS Code: The Global Standard for Shipping Your Goods

-Are you puzzled about the complexities of international trade?
-You’re not alone.
-A critical component that keeps the global trade wheel turning is the HS Code or Harmonized System Code.
-This global classification system, known as the “HS Code classification,” is integral to the trade of around 98% of the world’s goods.
-It’s used in everything from HS Code import and export operations to freight forwarding.
-But what is HS Code, and how does it work?
+Navigating the complexities of international trade can be daunting, but the HS Code, or Harmonized System Code, is a critical tool that keeps global commerce moving.
+This universal classification system, known as the “HS Code classification,” governs the trade of approximately 98% of the world’s goods.
+From HS Code import and export operations to freight forwarding, the harmonized code is essential.
+But what is a hs code, and how does it streamline logistics?

 5 Key Takeaways of HS & HTS code